SrinivasPochempelly/Esports-website/README.md

 Organizer and player flows are separated via interface logic (no role-based DB field).
 Only authenticated users can access respective features.

+**IMPORTANT
+There will be a sql file in this project.
+Import that sql file into database server to create a database and tables with initail values

+Organizer login :
+name : einstein
+email : einsteinellandala@gmail.com
+password : 89

+player login:
+name : srinivas
+eamil : srinivaspochempelly@gmail.com
+password : sri123